TimeleapLabs/contracts/README.md

   verify their smart contracts on Etherscan.
 This plugin makes the smart contract code available and readable to the public on the Etherscan blockchain explorer.
+- `solhint`: A linter for Solidity that helps enforce style and security for the smart contracts.
+- `prettier`: An opinionated code formatter that enforces a consistent style by parsing the code and re-printing it.
+It's used in this project to ensure a consistent code style for all Solidity contracts.